-Travelers who experience symptoms described above that last longer than a week following exposure in an endemic area should seek medical attention.
-Some medical practitioners opt to treat coccidioidomycosis and histoplasmosis with an antifungal drug to prevent more serious infection from developing, especially for those at risk for severe disease.
+Travelers who experience respiratory symptoms lasting longer than a week following exposure in an affected area should seek medical attention.
+Some medical practitioners choose to treat coccidioidomycosis and histoplasmosis with an antifungal drug to prevent more serious infection from developing, especially for persons at risk for severe disease.

 Travelers should avoid the risk factors described above.
 If heavy exposure to dust is unavoidable, an N95 mask should be worn.
 Injuries should be cleaned with soap and water.